dndworld/dndworld.github.io/Character Building/cc-rules.md

 ### Character Death / Retire

 > - Character death needs to be recorded in `#list-of-the-fallen`.
 Full details on how to make the record, what to do next, and information on Cushion Rule can be found in the channel pin.
 > - You may retire your character if they are at least Level 4 and it has been at least 1 month since your last retire.
-Full details on retire and Cushion Rule can be found in `#rebuild-retire-log` channel pin.
+Full details on Retiring can be found in `#rebuild-retire-log` channel pin and Cushion Rule in `#claims-log`.

 ## :warning: Returning Players/Inactivity